-The Foundation will continue to work closely with its key stakeholders to secure philanthropic funding for the University's Strategic Projects by aligning its activities with Individual College and cross University priorities.
-To that aim the University held a Strategic Planning workshop and Benefactors Lunch in April 2023.
-This coincided with the launch of the Second Philanthropy Impact Brochure outlining some key philanthropy initiatives across both the Cork University Foundation and University College Cork.
+The Foundation will continue to work closely with its key stakeholders to secure philanthropic funding for the University's Strategic Projects by aligning its activities with agreed University priorities.
+To this aim the Foundation and the University held the annual Strategic Planning workshop and Benefactors Lunch in April 2024 and hosted the annual Benefactors Lunch and launched the annual Philanthropy Impact Brochure outlining some key philanthropy initiatives across both the Cork University Foundation and University College Cork.
 These strategic initiatives help build and develop the network between the University and its alumni and other patrons.
-The Foundation will support some of the key strategic initiatives of the University through Philanthropy and the Cork University Foundation is currently in the planning phase for a major fundraising campaign.
+The University and the Cork University Foundation are currently in the planning phase for a major fundraising campaign.